Ange Godard: Right to life issue

 Ange played a central role in a right to life story devised by scriptwriters.
 The story focuses on YAU patient Holly Cartwright (Emma Curtis), who is declared brain dead and being aided by a life support system.
 Ange and her colleagues agree that she is medically brain dead and seek to remove her life support.
 Holly's parents Ruth Cooper (Marianne Oldham) and Michael Cartwright (Christopher Harper) fight the hospital board over her care plan, which results in the matter being sent to court.
 The story began onscreen in January 2019, when Holly was admitted to Holby City hospital and placed into Ange's care.
 She enlisted her daughter Chloe to assist on the case.
 Ange and Chloe encountered problems during a surgical operation which resulted in Holly sustaining brain damage.
 The story's conclusion is heavily featured in the show's "A Simple Lie" episodes which focus on the court ruling and the trouble caused by right to life protesters that gather outside the hospital.

 Ruth and Michael still believe that they can take Holly to the US for treatment, despite the court ruling that life support must be removed.
-Steele compared the story to that real life Charlie Gard case, which occurred in 2017.
+Steele compared the story to the real life Charlie Gard case, which occurred in 2017.
 She told Victoria Wilson of What's on TV that the similarities were that "Holly's parents are trying to fight for a life that physically isn't there any more.
 As with that case, the press have got hold of it, people are protesting and the hospital is under pressure."
 David Brown writing for the Radio Times agreed that the story closely followed the Charlie Gard and later Alfie Evans case, with scenes of "vituperative protesters" gathering at the hospital.

 The protesters use Ange as a target for their anger.
 When Henrik addresses the media and protesters about the court ruling, tensions escalate and a protester throws cold tomato soup over Ange.
 Steele explained that her character is a "strong woman, so she can cope, but it's still shocking."
 Ange's colleague Adrian "Fletch" Fletcher (Alex Walkinshaw) jumps to her defence, but the crowd start chanting that Ange is a murderer.
 Steele had to play Ange as an isolated figure in the incident, but added it was nice to have Fletch's support.
 The episode culminates in the revelation that protesters have leaked Ange's home address online.
 She is given a police escort as her safety is severely compromised.
 The story also plays on the disappearance of Theo Fletcher (Stanley Rabbetts), who is presumed to have been abducted by protesters.
 Ange leaves her safe house to help Fletch search.
 Steele said that her character feels responsible for bringing the protesters to the hospital and wants to help.
 She concluded that by the end of the episode "we soon find out that it's really not Ange's fault", as former employee Amira Zafar (Poppy Jhakra) is caught.